Three Keys to a Successful Open Enrollment

 Colleagues collaborating at a table and planning a successful Open Enrollment.

 What does Open Enrollment look like for a company who administers benefits for other employers?
 What are the secrets to success? *Hint: there’s never a replacement for hard work.* But, there are ways that you can work more efficiently.
-As we enter the third year of working (mostly) remotely, our team focused on an approach that helped engage employees through their screens.
-Here are three key takeaways for a successful Open Enrollment.
+As we enter another Open Enrollment period, P&A’s team focuses on an approach that helps engage employees through their screens.
+Here are three key takeaways for delivering a successful Open Enrollment.

 1. Plan – chart your course!
 What are you going to do and how?